 The only problem was that I had no idea how to do that.
 Then, I found a bunch of tutorials on Pinterest, like this one, showing how to make a fabric and rope Easter basket.
 Perfect!
 I made a few adjustments and made one too!
 Instead of sewing everything, I used a glue gun.
 I wish I had a sewing machine that could sew rope, but using a glue gun makes this project doable by most adults.
 No kids though, because hot glue is nobody’s friend.
 Just ask my fingerprints.
 LOL!

-To make a basket the same size as the one I made use: 1 yard of material, 1 bag of Cotton Filler 6/32 Inch Cord – 10 yards.
-I bought myself a new 45mm rotary cutter with a pinking blade just so these pieces would have pinked edges.
-Pinked edges is not necessary, but a rotary cutter is super helpful.
-If you don’t have any, just use scissors.
+For my basket I used: 1 yard of material, 1 bag of Cotton Filler 6/32 Inch Cord – 10 yards.
+Rotary Cutter: if you don’t have any, just use scissors.
+If you’re using a rotary cutter, make sure you have a self healing cutting mat, or you’ll get some permanent designs in your table as an unwanted result.
 You’ll also need a glue gun and probably 4 or 5 glue sticks.
-If you’re using a rotary cutter, make sure you have a self healing cutting mat, or you’ll get some permanent designs in your table as an unwanted result.

 I cut my pieces into 2″ strips, but I think they could have been even thinner.
 It’s really up to you.
 Honestly, you can’t mess this up, so don’t spend too much time worrying about it.
 Just jump in and get started!